Presumed Innocent (TV series): Production

-In February 2022, it was announced that Apple TV+ had ordered an eight-episode miniseries adaptation of Scott Turow's novel Presumed Innocent created by David E. Kelley who also executive produced alongside Dustin Thomason, J. J. Abrams, Rachel Rusch Rich, Ben Stephenson, and Matthew Tinker.
+In February 2022 it was announced that Apple TV+ had ordered an eight-episode miniseries adaptation of Scott Turow's novel Presumed Innocent created by David E. Kelley who also executive produced alongside Dustin Thomason, J. J. Abrams, Rachel Rusch Rich, Ben Stephenson, and Matthew Tinker.
 Kelley also served as showrunner.
 In December, Jake Gyllenhaal entered negotiations to star and executive produce.
 He would be confirmed by January 2023, with Ruth Negga, Bill Camp and Elizabeth Marvel joining the cast.
 Greg Yaitanes and Anne Sewitsky were hired to direct.
 In February, additional actors cast included Renate Reinsve, Peter Sarsgaard, O-T Fagbenle, Lily Rabe and Nana Mensah.
 Noma Dumezweni, Gabby Beans and Sarunas J. Jackson joined the cast in March.

 Filming for the series began in February 2023 in Pasadena, California.

-On July 12, 2024, Apple TV+ renewed the series for a second season.
+On July 12, 2024 Apple TV+ renewed the series for a second season.
 On October 29, 2024, it was reported that the upcoming novel Dissection of a Murder by Jo Murray is to be used as a source material for the second season.
 On June 10, 2025, Rachel Brosnahan was cast in a lead role for the second season.
 On July 29, 2025, Jack Reynor joined the starring cast.
 On September 11, 2025, Matthew Rhys was cast in a main role.
 In October 2025, Fiona Shaw and Courtney B. Vance joined the starring cast while John Magaro and Michael Hsu Rosen were cast in recurring capacities for the second season.
 On November 14, 2025, Lesley-Ann Brandt was cast as a series regular for the second season.
+On January 23, 2026, Ji-young Yoo joined the cast in a recurring role for the second season.
+On March 20, 2026, Judith Light was cast in a recurring capacity for the second season.

+Filming for the second season began on December 18, 2025, in Los Angeles.
+Filming moved to Boston, Massachusetts in April 2026.
+It was also revealed Laure de Clermont-Tonnerre would direct the first episode of the second season.